By: Nathan Dube on May 23rd, 2019

 The MAP process lowers the volume of oxygen contained within the empty space of the packaging containing the product.
 It can also prevent the formation of water vapor.
 The oxygen inside of the package is often replaced with other gases.

 "MAPAX gas mixtures usually consist of the normal atmospheric gases such as carbon dioxide (CO2), nitrogen (N2) and oxygen (O2).
 Microbial growth can also be inhibited to a certain extent with the help of other gases such as nitrous oxide (N2O), argon (Ar) and hydrogen (H2).

 These gases can be applied individually or mixed according to specific ratios.
 CO2, for instance, is most effective in inhibiting microorganisms (such as mold and other common aerobic bacteria).
 It does this by dissolving into the food’s liquid and fat phase, thereby reducing its pH value.
 It also penetrates biological membranes, causing changes in permeability and function.

-Stabilizing the atmosphere of the gases contained inside the package is possible by using active actions.
+Stabilizing the controlled atmosphere storage of the gases contained inside the package is possible by using active actions.
 These actions include gas flushing and compensated vacuuming.
-The process can also be achieved by utilizing “breathable” shrink wraps or films.
+The process can also be achieved by utilizing “breathable” shrink wraps or packaging films.

 Pros Of Modified Atmosphere Packaging

-The processing and marketing of foods is enhanced due to modified atmosphere packaging.
+The processing and marketing of foods are enhanced due to modified atmosphere packaging.
 MAP provides the consumer with fresh and delicious foods.
-These foods often exceed the customer’s expectation.
+These foods often exceed the customer’s expectations.

 Modified Atmosphere Packaging Pros